Indiana abortion ban blocked by judge

 The case is among several playing out across the US in the aftermath of the Supreme Court ruling on 24 June in Dobbs v Jackson Women’s Health Organization, which overturned landmark decisions affirming abortion rights in Roe v Wade and Planned Parenthood v Casey.

-More than a dozen states have effectively banned all abortions, with limited exceptions, in recent months, while several recent court decisions have reversed abortion bans as their legal challenges play out in state courts.
+More than a dozen states have effectively banned all abortions, with limited exceptions, in recent months.
+By contrast, several recent court decisions have reversed abortion bans as their legal challenges play out in state courts.

 The governor of West Virginia, the second state to advance new anti-abortion legislation in the months after the Supreme Court ruling, recently signed that measure into law.